torchbox/django-pattern-library/docs/dev_process.md

 cd django-pattern-library
 ```

-You'll need to set up a virtual environment to run the code in.
+You'll need to set up a virtual environment to run the code in:

 ```sh
 python3 -m venv venv
 source venv/bin/activate
 ```

-Next, install the dependencies and run the test app
+Next, install the dependencies and run the test app:

 ```sh
 pip install -e .  # installs the library and its dependencies in editable mode